jonathanrocher/ets_tutorial/stage8.2_packaging_pyinstaller/README.md

   which is new and somewhat incomplete, but aims to be deployable on all platforms including iOS and Android.

-In this tutorial we will use [PyInstaller](https://pyinstaller.org/en/stable/) because it works on all major desktop platforms and is fairly mature.
+In this section we will use [PyInstaller](https://pyinstaller.org/en/stable/) because it works on all major desktop platforms and is fairly mature.

 ## PyInstaller Basics

-At its simplest, using PyInstaller is just a matter of installing pysinstaller with pip:
+At its simplest, using PyInstaller is just a matter of installing pyinstaller with `pip`:
 ```
 pip install -U pyinstaller
 ```